 Boiler: 400ml brass boiler

-No (nevertheless brew group type brews it really temp stable)
+PID?: No (but brew group type makes it very temp stable)

 Portafilter Size: 58mm